Tools for the era of experience

 - Economic policy sandboxes - Simulate entire economies where agents try different fiscal policies and see long-term effects.
 Governments could use these to test policies before implementation.

-The key insight: OpenAI won’t build a supply chain simulator or a synthetic derivatives market.
-Too niche.
+The key insight is that OpenAI won’t build a niche supply chain simulator.
 But for a focused startup, that simulator becomes a data factory, churning out experience that’s worth more than all the text on the internet for that specific domain.
-Here is one more post from ChemistryVC on the topic of synthetic worlds
+ChemistryVC has another great post on this topic here.

 What’s remarkable is that these agents are beginning to converge on human behavior, in some cases more accurately than traditional surveys when compared to real-world outcomes.
 Corporations and governments routinely spend hundreds of thousands of dollars and wait months to gather data from human panels.
 Synthetic research offers a faster, cheaper alternative—with the potential for a continuous stream of insight rather than discrete snapshots in time.
 Imagine being able to assess how much people would pay for your product, anticipate the impact of a new tax, or even predict election outcomes—in real time.
 This could fundamentally reshape how decisions are made across industries.